trezor/trezor-android/README.md

 ## Requirements

-TREZOR has to be connected to Android by OTG cable.
+Trezor has to be connected to Android by OTG cable.
 The Android device needs to support such connections.